 LEADERSHIP OF THE COMMISSION IN BRAZIL

-- Co-chair: Renata Amaral, Partner at Trench Rossi Watanabe Advogados
+- Chair: Renata Amaral, partner at Trench Rossi Watanabe Advogados

 PAST PUBLICATIONS, TOOLS AND PROJECTS